prantlf/dep-dev/pkg/update/README.md

 If you want to store the extra dependencies outside of `package.json`, you can request the file name `package-updates.json`, which will be tried by default before `package.json`:

     npx @pkgdep/update s -c package-updates.json

+If you want to update multipel NPM dependencies by wildcard patterns, you can use [BASH patterns].
+For example, the following pattern will match `@unixcompat/cat.js`, `@unixcompat/cp.js`, `@unixcompat/mkdir.js` and `@unixcompat/rm.js`:

+    npx dep-update up "@unixcompat/*"

 If you want to automate linking of NPM packages, you can engage [`@pkgdep/link`] too.
 See the [example on the project page].